Skip to Main Content

 General Purpose

-The American Indian Studies Collection of Parks Library is designed to support study, instruction, and research in the interdisciplinary field of American Indian Studies at the higher education level.
-American Indian Studies materials are defined as those materials dealing with the experiences of American Indian peoples indigenous to the United States and its border regions(Canada, Mexico, Latin America).
-Collection emphasis is on the social sciences and the humanities; scholarly and authoritative informational works, appropriate for use at undergraduate, graduate,and research levels, are selected.
-Primary clientele of this collection are students and faculty in the American Indian Studies Program, students enrolled in classes meeting the University's diversity requirement, and all others interested in American Indian perspectives and contributions.
-Since patrons represent a wide variety of demands, resources not specifically related to the curriculum may also be provided.
+The American Indian Studies Collection of the ISU Library is designed to support study, instruction, and research in the interdisciplinary field of American Indian Studies at the higher education level.
+American Indian Studies materials are defined as those materials dealing with the experiences of American Indian peoples indigenous to the United States and its border regions (Canada, Mexico, Latin America).
+Collection emphases are on the social sciences and the humanities, as well as scholarly and authoritative informational works appropriate for use at undergraduate, graduate, and research levels.
+Popular materials may also be selected to serve patron and community needs.
+Primary clientele of this collection are students and faculty in the American Indian Studies Program and additional campus courses with American Indian / Indigenous emphases, students enrolled in relevant courses within US Cultures & Communities, those majoring or minoring in relevant areas, faculty research needs, and those interested in American Indian / Indigenous perspectives and contributions.
+As patrons represent a wide variety of needs, resources not specifically related to the curricula may also be provided.

 LibGuides for AMERICAN INDIAN STUDIES